Family Optometry Services in Bloomington, IN

 20/20 vision is a term used to express normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at that distance.
 If you have 20/100 vision, it means that you must be as close as 20 feet to see what a person with normal vision can see at 100 feet.
 Just because you are 20/20 doesn’t mean you have perfect vision—Other factors such as contrast sensitivity, peripheral vision, and color vision are not assessed by the standard eye chart.

 If you can see clearly up close but things far away from you are blurry, you are likely nearsighted.
 Similarly, if you can see clearly far away but things near you are blurry, you are likely farsighted.

 Astigmatism simply means your eyes are not perfectly spherical!
 It’s not a disease and can be corrected with glasses and/or contacts.
 The cornea is the clear front part of the eye that focuses most of the light into the eye.
 If the cornea is spherical, like a baseball or basketball, light entering the eye from different directions is focused onto a single point.
 If the cornea is shaped like a football, where one meridian or direction is steeper than the other, light will be focused differently as it enters the eye.
 This will cause blurred vision at distance and near if it is not corrected.

 For more information about our optometry services in Bloomington, IN or to schedule an appointment, please contact us today at 812-332-5090.
 We are always welcoming new patients into our family.
-We are proud to serve patients from across Monroe County.
+We are proud to serve patients from across Monroe County and surrounding areas.